qc-iiti/.github/README.md

-# Quantum Computing Club @ IIT Indore

-Welcome to the official GitHub of the **Quantum Computing Club** at [IIT Indore](https://www.iiti.ac.in/).
-We are a student-driven initiative dedicated to building a strong foundation in quantum computation and information theory — both in theory and in practice.
+Welcome to the official GitHub of the **Quantum Computing Club** at IIT Indore.
+We are a student-led community advancing quantum computation and information theory, bridging the gap between fundamental principles and real-world applications.
+Our mission is to foster an inclusive and collaborative space where beginners, enthusiasts, and researchers come together to learn, experiment, and build: contributing to the evolving landscape of quantum technologies.

-> _“Nature isn't classical, dammit, and if you want to make a simulation of nature, you'd better make it quantum mechanical.”_
-> — Richard Feynman

 ## 🚀 What We Do